Skip to main content

 Idempotency

-Same transaction_id -> same result, is_idempotent_replay: true, no double charge.
+Same transaction_id returns the same result, with is_idempotent_replay: true and no double charge.

 Verify the Result